Methodology

 Phonics screening check The phonics screening check is designed to confirm whether pupils have learnt phonic decoding to an appropriate standard.
 It will identify pupils who need extra help to improve their decoding skills.
 The check consists of 20 real words and 20 pseudo-words that a pupil reads aloud to the teacher.
 Pupils in year 1 (age 5 or 6) must take the phonics screening check.
 Any year 2 pupils who did not meet the standard in year 1 or did not take the check in year 1 must retake the check in year 2.

-Performance tables Primary school performance tables are published in December of each year on the Find and Compare Schools in England website.
+Performance tables Primary school performance tables are published in December of each year on the Find and Compare Schools in England website (opens in a new tab).
 Secondary school and post-16 performance tables are published in January.
 They give information on the achievements of pupils in primary, secondary and 16-18 provision in schools and colleges, and how they compare with other schools and colleges in the Local Authority (LA) area and in England as a whole.

 Progress measures KS1-2 progress measures for 2016 onwards are based on a value added methodology.
 Pupils are grouped according to their prior attainment at KS1.
 Their KS2 attainment is compared to the average KS2 attainment for all pupils nationally who are in the same prior attainment group.
 Pupil progress scores are then averaged to give a figure for the average progress made by pupils within a school.
 A progress score of zero indicates that the school has made average progress, below zero that they have made less than average progress and above zero that they have made more than average progress.
 There are separate progress measures in reading, writing and mathematics.